GIJack/harbor-wave/README.md

 =============

 STATUS: early-alpha.
 All commands now implemented, man page is rough draft, still need bash completion, not really tested.
+DNS intergration is not implemented

 NOTE: REPORT ALL BUGS.
 ISSUE TRACKER IS ENABLED AND AWAITING YOUR REPORT